softwareshinobi/softwareshinobi/readme.md

 ## My Tool Stack / What I Use

-The first lesson in developer school is blame the tools and the stack.
+The *first* lesson in software developer school is blame the tools and the stack and the dev environment.
+Blame everything on that.
+Everything.

-So before i an do that, i first have to tell you some of the tools and stacks that I use.

-Here are technologies I currently or recently use to support the software situations of my own projects or the interesss and projects of those who have desired my help.
+And when that doesn't work, blame the database team.

+When that doesn't work, blame the network team.

+The *final* lesson of developer school is to not ever talk about developer school.

+I think there were threats of public stoning or something like that. i don't remember.

+--

+So before I can blame everything on the tools and the stack and the dev environments...

+Here is the tech and softare that i used when it's time to do software developer things:

 | Capability |  |
 |-------------------|--------|